frostedbyts/NowRun/README.md

 - **[Enter]**-- start playing
 - **Left-click** -- shoot (hold to keep shooting)
 - **Mouse wheel scroll** -- zoom in/out, useful for seeing where you need to go and what lies ahead
-- **Mouse** -- aim (sorry, didn't have time to draw a crosshair, just use your fucking default pointer)
+- **Mouse** -- aim (sorry, didn't have time to draw a crosshair, just use the default pointer)
 - **When generating a new dungeon**-- First, press **[Space]**, wait a few seconds, then press **[Tab]** to populate the dungeon, wait a few seconds, then press **[Enter]** to start playing

 # Bugs
 - Ok, so don't actually use **[Space]** + **[Tab]** + **[Enter]** as I messed something up and it causes the game to soft-lock?
 - Clicking restart from pause causes the room generation to get weird.
 It does represent a nice challenge tho moon2DEV
 - When starting a new dungeon, wait 10 seconds before pressing the play button **[Enter]** or else the game will crash.
-- sometimes ghosts will get stuck on walls and such, just shoot them and end their suffering :moon2SUFFER:
+- sometimes ghosts will get stuck on walls and such, just shoot them and end their suffering moon2SUFFER
-- One time a really hilarious bug happened where a fucking ghost started freaking out, spinning around 'n' shit and then flew off the screen.
-Probably had something to do with the collision shapes. (that is to say the collision shapes/boxes are shitty and may be prone to bugs)
 - if you get cornered/surrounded by mobs, shoot until enough have died that you can move again
 - Because I was too lazy to figure out a better solution, to end the game (meaning reaching the room marked END) you'll have to walk more than halfway into the room.
 # Acknowledgements